Fermionic Response in Finite-Density ABJM Theory with Broken Symmetry: Fermion Response in the Domain Wall Solutions

 \subsection{Modifying couplings}

-The previous results were obtained in the full dynamics of gauged ${\cal N}=8$ supergravity.
-However, it is interesting to ask how these results change as we modify the background or the couplings.
+It is interesting to ask how these results change as we modify the background or the couplings.
 This can give us an idea of which couplings are ``responsible" for the effects we see.
 For example, figure~\ref{fig:FSampsSq} suggests that the charged-neutral coupling is much more important than the neutral-neutral coupling, because the $\bar\chi_2$-$\bar\chi_0$ mixing is strong and the $\chi_0$-$\bar\chi_0$ mixing is weak, and we will see that indeed this is true.
-It should be kept in mind that modified couplings take us outside the top-down approach, since we do not know any explicit embedding in M-theory for the modified fermion equations that we will study below.
+It should be kept in mind that all these modified couplings, including the non-chiral mixing matrix we have primarily studied, take us outside the top-down approach, since we do not know any explicit embedding in M-theory for these fermion equations.
 We will comment on three modifications of our system, as follows: \begin{enumerate} \item We will keep the Lagrangian the same (i.e.~still use ${\cal N}=8$ supergravity) but turn off the scalar field $\lambda$ while keeping the chemical potential.
 The result is the AdSRN black brane corresponding to ABJM theory at zero temperature, deformed only by chemical potentials.
 In the terminology of \cite{DeWolfe:2014ifa}, this is the four-charge black hole.\footnote{Note that due to a triality rotation carried out in \cite{DeWolfe:2014ifa}, the sum of all four gauge fields there corresponds to our single gauge field here.} \item We will consider massless charged Dirac fermions with no couplings to the scalar fields in the Massive Boson domain wall background.
 This is analogous to the approach of \cite{Gubser:2009dt}. \item Also in the Massive Boson domain wall background, we will modify the equations of motion \eno{eq:DEQ}-\eno{eq:chargeBasisS} for ${\cal N}=8$ fermions in only one regard, namely by omitting the off-diagonal ``Cooper pair'' and ``Majorana'' couplings.
 These couplings are similar to the ones considered in \cite{Faulkner:2009am}. \end{enumerate} Results for the Massive Fermion background are similar.
+All these interactions can be regarded as steps on the road from the simplest fermion couplings in the simplest finite-density backgrounds to the full chirally mixed interactions.

 The existence of the ``stable wedge" is a property of domain wall backgrounds with IR AdS regions.
 If we pass to the AdSRN background, then the stable wedge is closed, and all excitations away from $\omega=0$ are dissipative.
 At $\omega=0$, there is a Fermi surface for the charged fermion \cite{DeWolfe:2011aa}, and the neutral fermion is at a special transition point between a pole in its Green's function and a zero as other chemical potentials of the system are varied \cite{DeWolfe:2014ifa}.
 We include the observation that $\bar\chi_2$ is entirely responsible for this Fermi surface singularity in the AdSRN background in figure~\ref{fig:FSampsSq}.